amplifying-fsharp/fsharplang/spec/introduction.md

     System.Console.ReadKey(true)
 ```

 Modules are also used in the F# library design to associate extra functionality with types.
-For example, `List.map´ is a function in a module.
+For example, `List.map` is a function in a module.

 Other mechanisms aimed at supporting software engineering include *signatures*, which can be used to give explicit types to components, and namespaces, which serve as a way of organizing the name hierarchies for larger APIs.